 What does autism burnout feel like?

-Autistic burnout can manifest as extreme exhaustion, increased sensory sensitivities, loss of executive functioning skills, difficulty managing emotions, difficulty adapting to change, and depression.
+Autistic burnout symptoms can manifest as extreme exhaustion, increased sensory sensitivities, loss of executive functioning skills, difficulty managing emotions, difficulty adapting to change, and depression.
 This debilitating combination can leave you feeling overwhelmed and drained.

 How long can autistic burnout last?